Turn your dashboard into a template

 1. In your dashboard, click More and select Tag as Template from the dropdown menu.

 2. In the Templatize Dashboard modal, set the discoverability toggle to on or off, depending on your preferences, and add any instructions you’d like to communicate to users of the template.
-If you choose not to add your own instructions, the default boilerplate will be used.
+If you choose not to add your own instructions, Amplitude uses the default boilerplate.
 Then click Save.

-• The dashboard will include the template instructions you added in Step 2 above;
+• The dashboard includes the template instructions you added in Step 2 above;

-• There will be a Save As New Dashboard button, which is how you can create copies of the dashboard from the template:
+• There's a Save As New Dashboard button, which is how you can create copies of the dashboard from the template:

-You will be able to find templates using Search or Spaces.
+You can find templates using Search or Spaces.
 Just look for the template icon.
-You can also filter for dashboard templates in Search, via the Template filter under Tags.
+You can also filter for dashboard templates in Search, using the Template filter under Tags.

 Template use cases

-Some of the most common use cases for templates in Amplitude include:
+Some common use cases for templates in Amplitude include:

 • A/B testing: Swap out user or event properties or cohorts with each new experiment’s variants